-As a photographer, you know that time is money.
-And Wix will certainly save you on both.
-Constructing a website with Wix is super-quick, from signing up to picking a template to editing and publishing your site.
+As a photographer, you know that time is money – and Wix will certainly save you both.
+Constructing a website with Wix is super-quick, from signing up and picking a template to editing and publishing your site.

 However, you’re not stuck with a set formula.
 You’ll be able to change almost every aspect of the template, thanks to Wix’s simple drag-and-drop editor.

-One downside with Wix, however, is that you only get 20GB of storage to host photos.
-This should be enough to store several thousand photos, but given that other sites let you have unlimited storage, it’s not ideal.
+Even on the most expensive plans, you get 20GB of storage to host photos.
+That should be enough to store several thousand photos, so it's unlikely that you'll run out.
+But given that other sites let you have unlimited storage, it feels a bit stingy.

 - Incredibly simple to use